glenn20/mp-image-tool-esp32/README.md

 `/dev/ttyUSB0`.
 When operating on esp32 devices over a serial interface, the following additional commands are available:

+- Perform operations on the files installed on the `vfs` or other filesystem
+  partition:
+  - `--fs ls` will list all the files on the device filesystem
+  - `--fs get . backup` will copy all the files on the device filesystem to `backup` on the local computer
+  - `--fs put backup/* /` will copy all the files from `backup` onto the device filesystem .
+    - See [below](#filesystem-operations) for more filesystem operations
 - Erase 'vfs' filesystem partitions:
   - `--erase-fs vfs` : erases the first 4 blocks of the partition
     - micropython will automatically build a fresh filesystem on the next boot